 Acquired indefinite-lived intangible assets consist of In-Process Research and Development ("IPR&D") related to the Company's business combination with SymbioTec, which was recorded at fair value on the acquisition date.
 IPR&D intangible assets are considered indefinite-lived intangible assets until completion or abandonment of the associated research and development efforts.
 Substantial additional research and development may be required before the Company's IPR&D reaches technological feasibility.
-Upon completion of the IPR&D assets will be amortized over their estimated useful lives.
+Upon completion of the IPR&D project, the IPR&D assets will be amortized over their estimated useful lives.

 In accordance with ASC Topic 350, Intangibles - Goodwill and Other ("ASC 350"), the Company assesses intangible assets with indefinite lives for impairment at least annually as of October 1, or when events or changes in the business environment indicate the carrying value may not be fully recoverable.
 The Company also has the option to first assess qualitative factors to determine whether the existence of events or circumstances leads to the determination that it is more likely than not (that is, a likelihood of more than 50%) that the acquired IPR&D is impaired.
-If the Company chooses to first assess the qualitative factors and it is determined that it is not more likely than not acquired IPR&D is impaired, the Company is not required to take further action to test for impairment.
+If the Company is not required to take further action to test for impairment.
 The Company also has the option to bypass the qualitative assessment and perform only the quantitative impairment test, which the Company may choose to perform in some periods but not in others.